 [BUCKET_NAME]is the bucket to copy the file.

-That's it, you have exported your file into Google Cloud Storage.
+You have exported your file into Cloud Storage.
 You can now share the image with other people, or use the tar file to add a new image to a Google Cloud Platform Console project.